Naval Blockade of Reval (1726): The Danish account

 On 25 May 1726 Rear Admiral Michael Bille sailed from Copenhagen under sealed orders with a fleet of eight ships-of-the-line and four frigates.
 His flagship was Nordstiernen and many of his fleet were in poor condition, and leaky.
 On 13 June the admiral ordered ship-of-the-line Laaland back to Copenhagen as the ship was severely dilapidated.
-He expressed the opinion that this would not be the last such ship to be retired from his fleet.
+He thought this would not be the last such ship to be retired from his fleet.
 The Danish squadron reported arriving off Reval on 26 June, one month after the reported arrival of the British squadron. off Dars (west of Rügen) the joint fleet arrived off Reval on 26 June 1726 and instituted a blockade of the part of the Russian fleet in Reval (modern day Tallinn) from 7 July.
 Ship-of-the-line Ebenetzer had sprung a leak near the island of Gulland (modern name Gotland) and was escorted back to Denmark by the frigate Søridderen.
 On the approaches to Reval harbour ship-of-the-line Beskiermeren ran aground and would have become a wreck but for the timely intervention of the British admiral.
 She was refloated without damage.
 The frigates Høyenhald and Søridderen were both reported leaky, the former more so.
 On 14 July the ship-of-the-line Fyen arrived to join the blockading fleet.
 With her there was a cargo ship of provisions.